talisein/dregarnuhr/README.md

 is a Windows-only application, but offers perhaps a more curated output.
 Dregarnuhr is available for Windows, Mac, and Linux.

+# Limitations (TODOs)

+o The table of contents after the front matter does not reflect the contents.
+(Internally a toc metadata is updated, but this html toc will need to be rewritten). o There is no omnibus option yet.

+# Examples
 The simplest invockation of dregarnuhr takes an input directory with your bookworm epubs, and an output directory name to generate the new epubs in.
 As long as your epubs have a ".epub" extension, the metadata will be read to